 We seek to partner with innovative, inclusive and holistic initiatives that aim to make mental well-being accessible to the most marginalized communities and persons.

-• Grant applications for work on mental health & climate change
+• Programs related to mental health and climate change

 Types of Grants